How to Manage Time in an Exam: Tricks and Tips

 Let's look at a typical situation at home:

-Consider this: the half-yearly examinations have just ensued and all the children are diligently preparing for it.
-Your child has made a schedule to study the test portions and has been zealous in finishing her revision.
+The annual examinations have just begun, and all the children are diligently preparing for it.
+Your child has made a schedule to study the portions and has been zealous in finishing her revision.
 It seems she is well-prepared and confident to face the big day.

 However, on D-day, catastrophe strikes.
 The question paper is deemed too lengthy and she is not able to finish writing all the answers.
 Moreover, in the rush to finish on time, some questions have been misinterpreted.

 Is this a scenario, that some of you parents are all too familiar with?
 Does it seem that some children, however hard-working and ardent in their studies, lose out during exams because time ran out?
 The biggest problem here is ineffective time management strategy.
 But managing time during an exam and successfully finishing the paper, is not difficult to do if your child follows some simple rules, which will hold him in good stead.